mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/0.3.x/credentials/index.md

 service account which created it, and by users with administrative privileges.

-After a `Secret` is created it can be mounted to a Notebook container as a file or used to populate environment variables.
+After a `Secret` is created, it can be mounted to a Notebook container as a file or used to populate environment variables.
 To simplify the process, you can create all the necessary secrets once and then reuse them across notebooks.
 To make `Secrets` automatically available for mounting, create a `PodDefault` for them.
-For more information about `PodDefault` follow the [Kubeflow Notebook Setup Guide][kubeflow_setup] or check the [PodDefault manifest][poddefault_ manifest].
+For more information about `PodDefault` follow the [Kubeflow Notebook Setup Guide][kubeflow_setup] or check the [PodDefault manifest][poddefault_manifest].

 ## Docker credentials